jobisoft/TbSync/README.md

 # TbSync
-[Thunderbird Add-On] Sync contacts, tasks and calendars to thunderbird using Exchange Active Sync (EAS).
+[Thunderbird Add-On] Sync contacts, tasks and calendars to Thunderbird using Exchange Active Sync (EAS).

 Further details can be found in the [wiki](https://github.com/jobisoft/TbSync/wiki) of the TbSync project.